nipil/dedicated-server-availability-watcher/README.md

 - where you want it to appear, click `Add ingredient` and select `JsonPayload`
 - click `create action`, then `continue` then `finish`

-Install the IFTTT smarthone app and login using your user account
+Install the IFTTT smartphone app and login using your user account

 Define the environment variables below :